Canvas: Use UDOIT to Scan a Course for Accessibility Issues

 Common Errors found by UDOIT

-The following is a list of links to videos made by the University of Florida on how to fix the common errors UDOIT finds.
+The following is a list of links to videos on how to fix the common errors UDOIT finds:

-- Alternative text should not be the image filename (2:35)
+- Udoit Suggestion: Alternative text should not be the image file name (4:21)

 Additional support for correcting these common errors will be coming soon.
 For additional support with using this tool or help fixing errors, please reach out to your college's Canvas Contact or email [email protected]